NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Methodology

 \subsection{Incremental Difference Detection}

-We developed an efficient incremental difference detection mechanism built upon our AI-powered IDE, designed to accurately capture real-world code editing trajectories of developers during real-world programming activities.
-As detailed in Algorithm ~\ref{alg:trajectory_construction}, it operates via two steps: incremental difference calculation and difference merging, where "Overlap" denotes intersecting regions of two editing operations.
+We developed an efficient incremental difference detector built upon our AI-powered IDE, designed to accurately capture real-world code editing trajectories of developers during real-world programming activities.
+The algorithm operates in two primary steps: incremental difference calculation and difference merging, where "Overlap" denotes intersecting regions of two editing operations.